twilio-professional-services/plugin-chat-sms-transfer/README.md

 twilio serverless:deploy
 ```

-You can review your deployed resources in the Twilio Console by navigating to **Functions > API** with your Flex project selected.
+You can review your deployed resources in the Twilio Console by selecting your Flex project from the dropdown list on the upper left corner of the screen and navigating to **Functions > API**.
 To learn more about the Functions and Assets API, see [Functions & Assets (API Only): Beta limitations, known issues and limits](https://www.twilio.com/docs/runtime/functions-assets-api).

 ##### Required NPM Package for your Function Environment

 This plugin uses a Twilio function to perform the "transfer" of the chat task.
 If you use the [Twilio Functions Runtime](https://www.twilio.com/docs/runtime), you'll need to validate that the incoming requests to your serverless function are coming from a Flex front-end.

-This plugin will send the Flex user's token along with the task information to transfer. upon validating the token, it will intiate the transfer.
+This plugin will send the Flex user's token along with the task information to transfer.
+Upon validating the token, it will initiate the transfer.
 This plugin expects that you've [configured your Twilio Functions Runtime](https://www.twilio.com/console/runtime/functions/configure) dependencies and added the `twilio-flex-token-validator` package.

 ![Twilio Token Validator Configuration](https://indigo-bombay-5783.twil.io/assets/twilio-function-validator.jpg)